-Ben Bailey has been appointed General Manager of Smithbridge Guam Inc, Universal Cranes’ sister company which provides innovative construction solutions in the Micronesian Islands.
-Ben is currently in Brisbane due to Covid-19 travel restrictions with an aim to return to Guam in September 2020.
+Albert Smith has been appointed General Manager of Smithbridge Guam Inc, Universal Cranes’ sister company which provides innovative construction solutions in the Micronesian Islands.
+Albert is currently in Brisbane due to Covid-19 travel restrictions and returns to Guam when he can.

-Philip Gedye continues as the CEO of Universal Cranes’ sister company Auckland Cranes but now reports directly to Oliver Martin while the business continues to transition to become more of a part of the Smithbridge Group.
+Shane Fraser joined the business in 2021, coming from three years as Auckland Branch Manager at sister company Smith Crane and Construction.
+He is the General Manager of Universal Cranes’ sister company Auckland Cranes as the business continues to transition to become more of a part of the Smithbridge Group.

 These changes mark the start of an exciting new chapter for Universal Cranes, parent company Smithbridge Group, and sister companies Smithbridge Guam and Auckland Cranes as we continue to progress on our generational transition and governance journey.